 CORONAVIRUS (COVID-19) UPDATE: St. Thomas Aquinas College will require all students and employees to become vaccinated while also allowing documented medical or religious exemptions.
 Visit STAC's COVID-19 Updates page for latest updates.
 For additional information about the COVID-19 pandemic, please visit the CDC website.

 Art Therapy Program

 Art speaks when words fail.
-As an art therapist, you’ll use art and the creative process to help those with physical, emotional or mental challenges explore feelings, manage behavior, reduce anxiety, and increase self-esteem.
+As an art therapist, you’ll use art and the creative process to help those with physical, emotional or cognitive challenges.
+Art therapy helps people to express feelings, manage behavior, reduce anxiety and depression, learn socialization skills, and increase self-esteem.

-At STAC, you’ll take courses in human development and psychology, fine art and art therapy, including 120 hours of real-life internship experience, which can lead to employment after graduation.
+At STAC, you’ll take courses in human development and psychology, fine art and art therapy, including 120 hours of real-life internship experience, at carefully selected placements.

 According to the U.S. Department of Labor, employment of art therapists is projected to grow over the next decade.
 Art therapists work in:

 - Adult care facilities